carbon-design-system/design-system-website/src/content/guidelines/content/guidelines.md

 ### Sentence style

-Use sentence-style capitalization in text and for all text elements in the UI, except for table/grid column headers, headings for groups of toggles, and product names.
+Use sentence-style capitalization in text and for all text elements in the UI, except for table/grid column headers and product names.
 Sentence style capitalizes only the first word of each sentence and proper nouns
 (such as names).

 **Examples:**